CalebQ42/LinuxPA/README.md

 Works well with AppImage apps.

 # Why?
-I know that Linux only has about 2% desktop usage and I know that the traditional way to install apps isn't portable, but over the past year or so I've started to put linux apps on my flash drive (AppImage is a great example of a portable solution to linux apps, not to mention DRM-free games), but there was no easy way to organize my linux apps, so I created one.
+I know that Linux only has about 2% desktop usage and I know that the traditional way to install apps isn't portable, but over the past year or so I've started to put linux apps on my flash drive (AppImage is a great example of a portable solution to linux apps.
+Also a lot of DRM-free games can be run portably), but there was no easy way to organize my linux apps, so I created one.
 I personally have used the PortableApps.com launcher for years now and I love how properly formated the apps are, which allows me to grab info about the app easily.

 # Why script files?
 In general linux executable files have no extensions and can be a pain when trying to figure out what is executable and what isn't.
 I figured script files are easy to detect and allow a large amount of flexibility for me (and others who want to make apps work with this launcher).